-The objective of the EMeRGe project is to investigate the impact of emissions from major population centers on air pollution at local, regional and hemispheric scales by conducting dedicated airborne measurement campaigns.
+The objective of the EMeRGe project is to investigate the impact of emissions from major population centers on air pollution at local, regional, and hemispheric scales by conducting dedicated airborne measurement campaigns.
 The campaigns in Europe and Asia using the High Altitude and Long Range Research Aircraft (HALO) platform were performed during the summer of 2017 (Europe) and the spring of 2018 (Asia).
 HALO flew over the Burgos TCCON site in the track of the transfer flight from Thailand through Manila to Taiwan on 12 March 2018.
-In-situ CO2 and CH4 profiles, calibrated using standards traceable to the WMO scales, were measured with a cavity ring_down spectrometer (CRDS, Picarro, Inc. G1301-m) onboard HALO.
-Ancillary data was provided by the basic meteorological sensor package that measures pressure, temperature, and humidity.
+In situ CO2 and CH4 profiles, calibrated using standards traceable to the WMO scales, were measured with a cavity ring-down spectrometer (CRDS, Picarro, Inc. G1301-m) aboard HALO.
+Ancillary data were provided by the basic meteorological sensor package that measures pressure, temperature, and humidity.

-3. Results and Discussion
+3 Results and discussion